 Ingredients

-- 20-25 baby white potatoes halved (or you can use 6 regular sized red potatoes, cubed)
+- 2 lbs baby potatoes (halved with the skin on (or you can use 6 regular sized red potatoes, cubed))

 - ½ cup mayonnaise